You can listen to the audio version of this blog below.

 3. What would you do if you won the lottery?

-This is a great question for finding your passion.
 Often what we see constraining us from achieving our passion is the financial burden it would place on us.
-Remove this and you can begin to see what you’d love to do and start making a roadmap of how to realistically get there (Hint, it's not by winning the lottery).
+Remove this and you can begin to see what you’d love to do and start making a roadmap of how to realistically get there.